rajgoel/course-scientific-programming/09-lecture/slides.md

 A typical software development workflow looks like this:

-1. **Issues:** Define and track tasks, features, and bugs
+1. **Issues:** Define a task, feature, or bug.
 2. **Forking:** Create your own copy of a repository to contribute to projects you do not own.
-3. **Branching:** Develop new features or fixes in isolated branches without affecting the main branch.
+3. **Branching:** Develop new feature or fixes in isolated branches without affecting the main branch.
 4. **Commits:** Save meaningful progress with context.
 5. **Pull Requests:** Propose changes to be merged into the main branch.
 6. **Code Review:** Peers review your code for correctness, readability, performance, and style.